Panduza/panduza-doc/quick_starts/dio_control_with_raspberry_pico/index.md

     time.sleep(1)

 ```
+This script allows us to control io 16 of the PICO.

 There are various steps to configure the client.
 First we configure the parameters of the MQTT broker. the address will be "localhost and the listening port is 1883.